-When running a search, the search default from the pull-down menu is All fields (no full text).
+When running a search, the search default from the pull-down menu is Anywhere.
 This searches the full bibliographic record.
 Other search fields can be chosen such as abstract, author, document title and publication title.

 The full listing, description, and example of how to format a search using field codes indexed in ASFA, are explained in this ProQuest LibGuide.